Haoke98/UniversalFormatKit/README.md

 </div>
 This is a cross platform image format conversion tool using excellent tool libraries such as pilot and TK.

+## Supported platforms

+1. Windows
+2. Mac
+3. Unix

+## Supported picture formats

+1. .png -> .ico
+2. .jpg -> .ico
+3. .jpeg -> .ico
+4. .png -> .jpg
+5. .png -> .jpeg
+6. .jpg -> .png
+7. .jpg -> .jpeg
+8. .jpeg -> .png
+9. .jpeg -> .jpg

 ## Update log：
-### v1.0.1
-It realizes the visual selection of input and output file paths and formats.
+#### v1.0.1 It realizes the visual selection of input and output file paths and formats.

 ## Thank the giant